 Getting Your First Facial?
 Here’s What to Expect

-Facials are a time-honored beauty ritual that can offer several skin benefits, including a hydrated, brighter-looking complexion.
-For many skin-care newbies, the time will eventually come for your very first facial, and as spas reopen after COVID-19-related closures, that time may be now.
-While it is exciting, it’s also natural to feel apprehensive and have questions like, Should you do your skin-care routine before going to your facial?
+Facials are a time-honored beauty ritual that can offer several skin benefits, including intense hydration and a brighter-looking complexion.
+For many skincare newbies, the thought of getting a facial is exciting, but it’s also natural to feel apprehensive and have questions like: Should you do your skincare routine before going to your facial?
 What happens during a facial?
 And the more obvious: What type of facial should you even get?
 Consider us a comforting hand to hold as we walk you through facials 101.
 Ahead, board-certified dermatologists and Skincare.com consultants Dr. Michael Kaminer and Dr. Dendy Engelman dish on how to prepare for your facial appointment, what you can expect both during and after and a few facial treatments to consider.

 What Is a Facial?

 While it’s not a mandatory skincare ritual for everyone, facials can certainly help improve the look and feel of your skin, especially if it’s congested.
 “The typical facial is designed to exfoliate, hydrate and, in some cases, open blocked pores,” Dr. Kaminer says.

-Most facials start with thorough cleansing and steaming, and they end with extractions performed by a licensed professional.
-There are additional facial procedures out there that go beyond the routine cleansing, steaming and facial extractions.
+Most facials start with thorough cleansing and steaming and end with extractions performed by a licensed professional.
+There are additional facial procedures out there that go beyond the routine cleansing, steaming and extracting, though.
 These include chemical peels, laser facials, light facials and more.
 If this is your first facial, we recommend sticking to the basics to see how your skin reacts.
 That said, “if you want some extra therapy for skin improvement, then things like peels or lasers can be done,” Dr. Kaminer says.
 Talk to your dermatologist or esthetician about what service is right for you and your skin.

 Who Is the Right Candidate for a Facial?